Privacy

 Student records.

 Applies Fair Information Practices to governments and businesses.
+Introduced in 1995.
 Adds:

 • Extra protection for sensitive data.